-This means that kittens teeth twice in their lives – once for their set of 26 baby teeth and again with their 30 adult teeth.
+This means that kittens teethe twice in their lives – once for their set of 26 baby teeth and again when their 30 adult teeth come through.
 Teething does not typically cause a kitten any pain, but they may feel a bit sore as their sharp new teeth emerge from their gums.
 Compared to puppies, kittens will not engage in as much haphazard chewing throughout their teething process.
 You should still provide them with appropriate chew toys so they are not tempted to gnaw on other objects.

 When is it necessary to see the vet?